-The Geological Survey of Ireland (GSI) was consulted regarding sites of geological importance in County Wexford.
+GSI were consulted regarding sites of geological importance in County Wexford.
 The GSI and the Department of Environment, Community and Local Government (DECLG) are in the process of identifying important geological and geomorphological sites in Ireland for designation as NHAs.
 The sites are being selected under 16 different geological themes with a representative sample to be identified under each theme.
 A second tier of County Geological Sites (CGS) are identified for inclusion in development plans in order to receive a measure of recognition and protection through the planning system.
 In County Wexford there are 26 sites recommended for NHA designation and 11 sites recommended for CGS designation.
 The impact of wind farms on such sites should be carefully considered.